tal-ai/NeuCrowd_KAIS2021/README.md

 # Data Preparation

 Please convert your data into three csv data files (train.csv, valid.csv, test.csv) of correct format, each of which contains a *label* column which stand for the category(0/1).
 The rest columns are the feature columns.

-Two example data sets are stored in `data` folder.
+Two example data sets used in the paper are stored in `data` folder.

 # Train & Test